-• We saw records that showed that all appropriate staff, including those in different teams, services and organisations, were involved in assessing, planning and delivering care and treatment.
+- We saw records that showed that all appropriate staff, including those in different teams, services and organisations, were involved in assessing, planning and delivering care and treatment. - Patients received coordinated and person-centred care.
+This included when they moved between services, when they were referred, or after they were discharged from hospital.
+The practice worked with patients to develop personal care plans that were shared with relevant agencies.